Learn about the IRAs we support

-An individual retirement account (IRA) that allows individuals to direct pretax income (up to specified annual limits) towards investments that can grow tax-deferred (no capital gains or dividend income is taxed).
+An individual retirement account (IRA) that allows individuals to direct pre-tax income (up to specified annual limits) toward investments that can grow tax-deferred (no capital gains or dividend income is taxed).

 Individual taxpayers are allowed to contribute 100% of compensation up to a specified maximum dollar amount to their Traditional IRA.
 Contributions to the Traditional IRA may be tax-deductible depending on the taxpayer’s income, tax-filing status, and other factors.

 An IRA that is opened with the transfer of holdings of one retirement plan to another without suffering tax consequences.

 Simplified Employee Pension IRA is a retirement plan that an employer or a self-employed individual can establish.
 The employer is allowed a tax deduction for contributions made to the SEP plan and makes contributions to each eligible employee’s SEP IRA on a discretionary basis.

 A Traditional or Roth IRA established and funded by an individual for his or her spouse.

 Only assets that were distributed from a qualified plan are held in traditional IRAs.
 Typically, the intention of using this type of plan is to store assets until the right time and then roll them into a new employer’s qualified plan.